dai-jing/KDFlexboxKit/README.md

 - [ ] Using diff algorithms to only re-render state changed UI elements

 ## KDFlexboxKit 101
 KDFlexboxKit is a declarative UI framework by using CSS flexbox.
-You can use a declarative way to declare the UI elements and group them by using CSS flexbox semantics.
+You can use a declarative way to write the UI elements and group them by using CSS flexbox semantics.
 You can declare a nested UI element just by adding child nodes in the Swift closure.
-You do not even have to declare the local variables and writing UI codes line by line.
+You do not even have to create the local variables and writing UI codes line by line.
 You can directly get the view instance and size from the rootNode.
 Here's some sample codes that you can generate this view:

 ![img](https://s3.us-west-2.amazonaws.com/secure.notion-static.com/f7b8e3be-404c-4204-85e6-99ceec9902a0/Screen_Shot_2021-01-25_at_3.38.02_PM.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAT73L2G45O3KS52Y5%2F20210125%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20210125T093915Z&X-Amz-Expires=86400&X-Amz-Signature=a3758cb3829f8815921053a4b0541ae0d8176f6ac23878db9248afd8601a234a&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22Screen_Shot_2021-01-25_at_3.38.02_PM.png%22)